Equipping students of today to become the leaders of tomorrow

 Welcome

-Welcome to the 2022-23 BC Professional Development Mentorship Program!
+Welcome to the Professional Development Mentorship Program (PDMP)!

 The purpose of the Program is to complement Schulich’s formal curriculum and to accelerate the personal and professional growth of participants.
 It is open to students enrolled in the MREI and to 2nd year MBA students specializing in real estate and infrastructure.

-The Program will match more than 50 students pursuing graduate studies in Real Estate and Infrastructure with an equal number of Schulich alumni mentors working in various real estate and infrastructure businesses, including investment, development, asset management, financing, brokerage and consulting.
+The PDMP will match students pursuing graduate studies in Real Estate and Infrastructure with an equal number of Schulich alumni mentors working in sectors of various real estate and infrastructure, including investment, development, asset management, financing, brokerage and consulting.

-The Program requires students to make a significant commitment.
-They will attend a series of required professional development sessions, a minimum of three sessions with their assigned mentors, and specialized networking events.
-The program concludes with the Magic Moments Celebration, a graduation event and a certification of completion for the mentors and mentees in April.
+The PDMP requires students to make a significant commitment.
+They will attend a series of required professional skills development modules, a minimum of three sessions with their assigned mentors, and specialized networking events.
+The program concludes with writing a meaningful self-reflection and receiving a certification of completion for the mentors and mentees in April.

 IMPORTANT DATES